Summary of health screening

 // health monitoring

 The health screening results are monitored by an in-house veterinarian.
 In addition, any mice that are found to be ill or that die unexpectedly are given a full post mortem.

-The health screening is performed by independent laboratories and includes screening for a broad range of viruses, bacteria, parasites and other micro-organisms.
-The samples collected for health monitoring include blood, faeces and swabs from the respiratory and gastrointestinal tract as well as a close examination of the fur.
+The health screening is performed by independent laboratories and includes screening for a broad range of viruses, bacteria, parasites and other microorganisms.
+The samples collected for health monitoring include exhaust air duct samples (EAD), blood, faeces and swabs collected directly from the mice.

-Sentinel mice (mice exposed to dirty bedding from other cages) and randomly selected colony mice are screened for pathogens.
+Sentinel mice (mice exposed to dirty bedding from other cages) and randomly selected colony mice are screened in addition to environmental samples (EAD).

 - Free of all pathogens on the ABR exclusions list.

 - The recommended barrier for housing of immunodeficient mice.

 - Entry by rederivation, re-animation of frozen embryos/sperm, or generation by the CRISPR MEGA service at ABR.